FormidableLabs/victory-native-xl/website/docs/cartesian/cartesian-chart.md

 The `onChartBoundsChange` prop is a function of the shape `onChartBoundsChange?: (bounds: ChartBounds) => void;` that exposes the chart bounds, useful if you need access to the chart's bounds for your own custom drawing purposes.

+### `gestureLongPressDelay`

+The `gestureLongPressDelay` prop allows you to set the delay in milliseconds before the pan gesture is activated.
+Defaults to `100`.

 ## Render Function Fields

 The `CartesianChart` `children` and `renderOutside` render functions both have a single argument that is an object with the following fields.